 Year following high school graduation Age 19, or have not reached their 20th birthday by Jan.
-1, 2023, and are a member in good standing of an organization doing equivalent work.
+1, 2024, and are a member in good standing of an organization doing equivalent work.

-3. Open Class Departments are open to all creed, or national origin.

-- 4. All items exhibited in Department 1J 34J must be the result of a Junior exhibitor's project work since the last fair.
+- 5. Open Class Departments are open to all creed, or national origin. - 6.
+All items exhibited in Department 1J 34J must be the result of a Junior exhibitor's project work since the last fair.
 Project work must have been made after the previous fair, and declared by April 1 of the current year unless otherwise specified.
-An exhibitor must be enrolled/doing equivalent work in the project to be eligible to exhibit it at the fair. - 5.
-Exhibits in Departments 10-34J & Open Class departments 14-28 may be entered on Wednesday night, from 5-7 pm.
-All animal species, except rabbits & poultry, must arrive on Wednesday between 7am and 4pm.
-Lactating Dairy must be in place by Thursday at 10 am.
-Poultry and Rabbits will be accepted from 7:30am-2:00pm on Thursday - 6.
+An exhibitor must be enrolled/doing equivalent work in the project to be eligible to exhibit it at the fair. - 7.
+Exhibits in Departments 10-34J & Open Class departments 14-28 may be entered on Tuesday night, from 5-9 pm or Wednesday before 9am.
+All animal species must arrive on Wednesday before 8AM Lactating Dairy must be in place by Thursday at 10 am. - 8.
 Entry blanks are available in the front area of this book.
-All manual entries must be submitted on entry blanks. - 7.
+All manual entries must be submitted on entry blanks. - 9.
 Entry fees are \$7.00 per youth exhibitor (including Cloverbuds) and \$10.00 per open class exhibitor.
-Stall fees are in addition to the entry fee for open class exhibitors. - 8.
+Stall fees are in addition to the entry fee for open class exhibitors. - 10.
 Vocational Instructors and Club leaders are responsible for all entries by members of their organization.
-Junior entries can be sent in on a club/chapter or individual basis. - 9.
-Each exhibitor is limited to one exhibit per lot number. - 10.
+Junior entries can be sent in on a club/chapter or individual basis. - 11.
+Each exhibitor is limited to one exhibit per lot number. - 12.
+All Exhibitors are encouraged to be present at the judging of their exhibits. - 13.
 Exhibitors of livestock must have their entries clean and orderly by 8:00 am each day.
 All livestock exhibits are required to furnish feed and water.
 Any exhibitor who does not properly care for their livestock at the fair will have necessary costs deducted from their premiums.
-Only those animals shown maybe kept in stalls on the fairgrounds. - 11.
+Only those animals shown maybe kept in stalls on the fairgrounds. - 14.
 All entries are exhibited at the exhibitor's own risk.
-The Trempealeau County Fair will take every reasonable precaution but will not be responsible for damages, loss or theft. - 12.
-Unloading and loading of livestock must be done in designated areas only.
-All trucks/ trailers must be parked in designated area only. - 13.
-Riding helmets are required of all persons age 19 and under any time they are riding or driving a horse.
-Horses are to be ridden / driven in designated areas only. - 14.
-When circumstances occur where all horse barns are full the superintendent for the horse area may select horses that will be permitted to leave the grounds.
-The superintendent's decision will be based on the following priorities: - Horses entered for classes on Thursday night, only.
+The Trempealeau County Fair will take every reasonable precaution but will not be responsible for damages, loss or theft.

+- 15. Unloading and loading of livestock must be done in designated areas only.
+All trucks/ trailers must be parked in designated area only. - 16.
+Riding helmets are required of all persons, age 19 and under any time they are riding or driving a horse.
+Horses are to be ridden / driven in designated areas only. - 17.
+When circumstances occur where all the horse barns are full, the superintendent for the horse project may select horses to be hauled in for the purpose of one day of showing.
+Once the horse has been removed from the grounds it may not return during the fair. - 18.
+Superintendents will periodically check area to maintain its appearance. - 19.
+Fair open to the public: